jaspector

 A building permit is required for construction, reconstruction, repair, alteration, addition, demolition, or change of occupancy of any building or structure in the unincorporated county.
 Separate trade permits are required for electrical, plumbing, and mechanical work.
 All permits must be obtained before work begins.

-Typical processing time is No specific countywide review turnaround time was posted in publicly available sources.
+Building permit processing times in unincorporated Somerset County, MD typically run No specific countywide review turnaround time was posted in publicly available sources.
 Contact DTCS at 410-651-1424 for current processing estimates..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Somerset County, MD.
 The following work is generally exempt: Ordinary repairs that do not affect structural integrity, means of egress, or required building systems are generally exempt under the IRC and IBC as adopted by Maryland; Agricultural buildings used for agritourism where the agritourism use is subordinate and meets state regulatory limitations are exempt from Maryland Building Performance Standards per Maryland Public Safety Article section 12-508; For all marginal work, contact DTCS before proceeding without a permit -- the Critical Area and floodplain overlays mean that even some ordinarily exempt work may trigger review.
 Note: For all marginal work, contact DTCS at 410-651-1424 before proceeding without a permit -- the Critical Area and floodplain overlays mean that even some ordinarily exempt work may trigger review.
+When in doubt, confirm with the local building department before starting work.